Understanding and improving early mathematics learning with five key challenges.

 3. How do children’s experiences in early educational settings and at home influence their mathematical development?

-We will explore how children’s development is influenced by experiences at home and in educational environments.
+We are exploring how children’s development is influenced by experiences at home and in educational environments.

 4. How do we design effective educational resources based on an understanding of mathematical learning processes?

-We will work with teachers, early years practitioners and families to develop a library of resources to be used at home and in early educational settings.
+We are working with teachers, early years practitioners and families to develop a library of resources to be used at home and in early educational settings.

 5. What are the most effective ways to impact educational practice?